cloudmesh/cloudmesh-storage/README.md

 $ pip install cloudmesh.storage
 ```

-## Nosetests
+## Pytests

-We have developed a number of simple nosetests tha can be called.
-To see the list of nosetests go to our directory
+We have developed a number of simple pytests that can be called.
+To see the list of Pytests go to our directory

 * <https://github.com/cloudmesh/cloudmesh-storage/tree/master/tests>

-We also developed a general nosetest that works accross providers and can be invoked as follows
+We also developed a general pytest that works accross providers and can be invoked as follows

 ```bash
 $ cms set storage=box